I went into treatment 3 1/2 years ago because I needed to learn balance. Recovery was my goal.

 I was seeking help to NOT slip back into old habits, not to learn how to stop them.

-When I cried in his office and he listened intently, we both agreed that I needed some guidance in balancing my food choices and habits.
-I was using wine to numb out, and I was using ED as an excuse to not listen to my body’s actual needs…
+When I cried in his office and he listened intently, we both agreed I needed some guidance in balancing my food choices and habits.
+I was using wine to numb out.
+And I was using ED as an excuse to not listen to my body’s actual needs…

 4. I called my dietitian